LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 <aside class="aside-note" markdown="1">
 There are slight variations among Java developers when it comes to colloquial usage of the term "property".
 People will sometimes define the term in a slightly more specific way, to mean a private field with public getters and setters.

+Our definition here relies on the more general definition given by Oracle.
 </aside>

 ### Constructors

-Once you have identified the instance variables for you class the next thing to consider is the constructor. **Constructor methods** allow for initialization behavior to occur when creating a new object from our class template.
+Once you have identified the instance variables for your class the next thing to consider is the constructor. **Constructor methods** allow for initialization behavior to occur when creating a new object from our class template.
 We were briefly introduced to constructor syntax in earlier lessons.
 For example, we created new `ArrayList` objects using the `new` keyword along with the `ArrayList` constructor:

 ```java
 ArrayList<String> myList = new ArrayList<>();
 ```

 In Java, constructors have the same name as the class and are most often declared public (though they can be private in certain situations).
 They are declared **without a return type**.
 Any function that is named the same as the class and has no return type is a constructor.

 <aside class="aside-warning" markdown="1">
 It's not required for every class to have a constructor.
 If you don't provide one, the Java compiler will generate an "empty" constructor for you.
 For example, if we left out a constructor in our `Point` class, the compiler would have created the following constructor for us: